altsaxofon/easy-reader/README.md

 > [!NOTE]
 >The first time the easyreader boots it will generate wav files for the speech synthesis, and this might take som time (10+ minutes)
+> [!NOTE]
+> The easyreader must be connected to WiFi to download the TTS model.
+After this, the reader can generate speech (e.g. when adding a new book) without connection to the internet.

 ### Not working?